 - Input to code generator –

 The input to code generator is the intermediate code generated by the front end, along with information in the symbol table that determines the run-time addresses of the data-objects denoted by the names in the intermediate representation.
 Intermediate codes may be represented mostly in quadruples, triples, indirect triples, Postfix notation, syntax trees, DAG’s, etc. The code generation phase just proceeds on an assumption that the input are free from all of syntactic and state semantic errors, the necessary type checking has taken place and the type-conversion operators have been inserted wherever necessary.

 - Target program –

-- Assembly language as an output makes the code generation easier.
+- Assembly language as output makes the code generation easier.
 We can generate symbolic instructions and use macro-facilities of assembler in generating code.
 And we need an additional assembly step after code generation.

 - Memory Management –

 Mapping the names in the source program to the addresses of data objects is done by the front end and the code generator.
 A name in the three address statements refers to the symbol table entry for name.
 Then from the symbol table entry, a relative address can be determined for the name.